Atharv-16/ArUco-Pose-Estimationn/README.md

 ## Contribution

 This project represents a valuable contribution to the broader context of robotics and autonomous systems.
-The work undertaken here was part of the Inter IIT Tech Meet project, which aimed to develop a reliable and accurate system for drone pose estimation.
+The work undertaken here was part of the Inter IIT Tech Meet project, which aimed to develop a reliable and accurate system for drone pose estimation and autonomous flight.
 The successful implementation of this technology has wide-ranging applications, from autonomous drones to surveillance systems and more.

 ## Dependencies